moritz-h/satisfactory-3d-map/doc/SATISFACTORY_SAVE.md

-# Satisfactory Save Game Structure
+# Satisfactory Save Game - File Structure

 ## Info

-Documentation of the Satisfactory save file structure.
+Documentation of the Satisfactory save game file structure.

+[Satisfactory](https://www.satisfactorygame.com/) is a game from [Coffee Stain Studios](https://www.coffeestainstudios.com/) and based on the [Unreal Engine](https://www.unrealengine.com/).
+Many structures in the save game are based on the Unreal serialization system.
+Therefore, at many points references to the Unreal source code are made for further reading, but this should not be required to understand the basic save file structure.
+In addition, Satisfactory uses individual structures only specific for this game.
+Some of these structures can be found in the C++ headers distributed with the game, and are referenced here if possible.

+All binary data is encoded little-endian in the save.

-Version: Satisfactory - Update 5
+Document Version: Satisfactory - Update 5

 ## Common Types

-### String
+### FString

-The save game stores a lot of strings.
+Strings are very commonly used within the save game.
+Strings are based on the Unreal class `FString`, which will be used as a type name in this document.
-In the following document the type `length prefixed string` refers to the following binary structure:
+It has the following binary structure:
 ```
 +---------+---------------+
 | int32_t | string length |